sumeetjain/your-github-username.github.io/_posts/2016-02-16-models-controllers-views.md

 ---
+layout: post
-title: Models, Controllers, and Views
+title: "Models, Controllers, and Views"
+category: articles
 ---

 Models, controllers, and views are the three main facets of a website developed with Ruby on Sinatra.
 They all play vital roles in controlling what a website looks like and how it functions.